 After removing the harmful chemicals and re mineralizing the bottled water, it’s the time for final check – to test the water!

 Measure the quality of your water by conducting a water test.
 Purchase a water test kit to measure your fish tank’s water quality.
-This is the best aquarium test kit I recommend to check out (link goes to Amazon).

 Will Bottled Water Kill Fish?